 Contributions from Mike Chapple, Enterprise Compliance

-- What is the cause of a wireless LAN's unsecured connection?
+- What are the benefits of a tunnelless VPN?